SMARTDATASYSTEMSLLC/db-grid/README.md

 label="Cat Name" // A custom label.
 Defaults to key.

+title="Title tooltip"

+width="500px"

+col-class="column-class"

+query="default filter"

-type="date" // 'string', 'number', or 'date'.
+type="date" // 'string', 'number', 'date', or 'bool'.
 Used for filtering and sorting.
 Defaults to 'string'.

 canSort="false" // Whether or not the column is sortable.
 Defaults to true.